Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Viewing the Mesmerizing Rapids

-Visitors to LeHardy’s Rapids may be able to spot Harlequin ducks in the area, especially during the nesting season.
-Harlequin ducks are small sea ducks that breed in swift-moving mountain streams and rivers in western North America, including parts of Yellowstone.
-Thus making this an ideal nesting habitat for Harlequin ducks, with its fast-moving water, rocky shores, and dense vegetation.
+Visitors to LeHardy Rapids might also spot Harlequin ducks, especially during nesting season.
+These small, colorful sea ducks breed in swift-moving mountain streams and rivers across western North America, including parts of Yellowstone.
+The rapids provide an ideal habitat, with fast-flowing water, rocky shores, and dense riparian vegetation, making it a perfect spot to observe these striking ducks in their natural environment.

 Black Dragon’s Mouth Cauldron